zed0/tomb-helper/README.md

 - `ToggleActive`
 - `StorePosition`
 - `RestorePosition`
+- `SkipCutscene` (very experimental, can easily crash or softlock the game when used at unexpected times)
 - `Forward` (can take a distance, which defaults to `100.0`)
 - `Backward` (can take a distance, which defaults to `100.0`)
 - `Left` (can take a distance, which defaults to `100.0`)